ttscoff/doing/README.md

 Any time you use one of the foreground colors it will reset the bold and background settings to their default automatically.
 You can force a reset to default terminal colors using `%default`.

-### HTML Templates
+### HTML/Markdown Templates

-For commands that provide an HTML output option, you can customize the templates used for markup and CSS.
-The markup uses [HAML](http://haml.info/), and the styles are pure CSS.
+For commands that provide an HTML or Markdown output option, you can customize the templates used for markup and CSS.
+The HTML markup uses [HAML](http://haml.info/), and the styles are pure CSS.
+The Markdown template uses Ruby ERB templating.

-To export the default configurations for customization, use `doing templates --type=[HAML|CSS]`.
+To export the default configurations for customization, use `doing templates --type=[HAML|CSS|MARKDOWN]`.
 This will output to STDOUT where you can pipe it to a file, e.g. `doing templates --type=HAML > my_template.haml`.
 You can modify the markup, the CSS, or both.

-Once you have either or both of the template files, edit `.doingrc` and look for the `html_template:` section.
-There are two sub-values, `haml:` and `css:`.
-Add the path to the templates you want to use.
+Once you have a template file prepared, edit `.doingrc` and look for the `html_template:` section.
+There are three sub-values, `haml:`, `css:`, and `markdown:`.
+Add the template paths to the appropriate keys.
 A tilde may be substituted for your home directory, e.g. `css: ~/styles/doing.css`.

 ### Autotagging